noscreator/GeminiAI-Chatbot/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apcha 2.0 Licence - see the [LICENSE](LICENSE) file for details.